Last Updated on June 28, 2023 by Karl Thompson

 While Greer does not believe that women should cut themselves off from men altogether she thinks they would be better off in matrilocal households, where all the adults are female.
 She believes such households have a lot to offer women, especially if they incorporate the many older women currently living alone.

 A problem with Greer’s work is that it makes sweeping generalisations which are not backed up by evidence.
-In fairness it took me a while to find the above picture of the Camerons, most of them seem to involve them looking at each other!
+In fairness it took me a while to find the above picture of the Camerons, most of them seem to involve them looking at each other, rather than her looking at him.

 Jennifer Somerville in particular is very critical of Greer, arguing that she does not take into account the progress women have made in terms of family life in recent years.